ztachip/ztachip/Documentation/PortProcedure.md

 - Have a version of [wrapper library](../HW/platform) for your FPGA/ASIC.
 There are 4 components that you need to map to your FPGA/ASIC library.
 They are just some basic memory block primitives so any FPGA/ASIC toolchain would have them.
 There is also a [wrapper version for simulation](../HW/platform/simulation) that you can reference for expected behaviour.

-- ztachip is simply connected to your SOC as an AXI peripheral.
-Reference [here](../HW/examples/GHRD/main.v) as example on how to integrate ztachip to your design.
+- Reference [here](../HW/examples/GHRD/main.v) as example on how to integrate ztachip to your design.

 ## Porting Software stack